Winnrman/adaptive-learning-platform/README.md

 ### April 16, 2025
 - Added new UI page (onboarding) for users to select / add their interests.
 This connects to the next step which is telling the AI what they want to learn.

+### April 25, 2025
+- Incorporated the AI to generate the lesson plan based on the user's interests and hobbies.
+- BUGS: Lesson plan created is not specific enough and does not adhere to the user's interests.